 - when the wanted signal is based on EISminSENS: the AoA of the incident wave of a received signal and the interfering signal are within the minSENS RoAoA.

-The wanted and interfering signals apply to each supported polarization, under the assumption of polarization match.
+The wanted and interfering signals apply to all supported polarizations, under the assumption of polarization match.

 The throughput shall be ≥ 95% of the maximum throughput of the reference measurement channel, with OTA wanted and OTA interfering signal specified in tables 10.5.2.2-1, table 10.5.2.2-2 and table 10.5.2.2-3 for general OTA and narrowband OTA blocking requirements.
-The reference measurement channel for the OTA wanted signal is identified in subclase 10.3.2 further specified in annex A. The characteristics of the interfering signal is further specified in annex D.
+The reference measurement channel for the OTA wanted signal is identified in subclause 10.3.2 and are further specified in annex A. The characteristics of the interfering signal is further specified in annex D.

 The OTA in-band blocking requirements apply outside the Base Station RF Bandwidth or Radio Bandwidth.
 The interfering signal offset is defined relative to the Base Station RF Bandwidth edges or Radio Bandwidth edges.